auth0/wordpress/readme.txt

     [auth0]

-Like widgets, shortcode login forms will use the main plugins settings.
+Like widgets, shortcode login forms will use the settings of the plugin.
 It can be customized by adding the following attributes:

 - `icon_url` - A direct URL to an image used at the top of the login form
-- `form_title` - Text to appear at top of the login form
+- `form_title` - Text to appear at the top of the login form
 - `gravatar` - Display the user's Gravatar; set to `1` for yes
 - `redirect_to` - A direct URL to use after successful login
 - `dict` - Valid JSON to override form text ([see options here](https://github.com/auth0/lock/blob/master/src/i18n/en.js))
 - `extra_conf` - Valid JSON to override Lock configuration ([see options here](https://auth0.com/docs/libraries/lock/v11/configuration))
-- `show_as_modal` - Display a button which triggers the login form in a modal; set to `1` for yes
+- `show_as_modal` - Display a button that triggers the login form in a modal; set to `1` for yes
 - `modal_trigger_name` - Button text to display when using a modal

 Example: